Married Since: 2019

 We understand that this is an emotional, difficult time in your life.
 We want to be there for you if you need extra support in the coming months.
 You are an important person to your baby and to us.

-We (Adugna and Heidi) were friends for eight years before getting married three years ago.
+We (Adugna and Heidi) were friends for eight years before getting married in 2019.
 We have had a long journey in dreaming of growing our family – one that would not have been made without a great deal of love for each other.
 With us, your baby will be the little brother or sister, grandchild, nephew or niece, and cousin to many.
 Your baby is going to be spoiled.
 Oh yes… we admit it.

 I (Adugna) have wanted to be called Daddy for years.
 I’m the favored uncle amongst my nephews and nieces.
 I look forward to raising your baby to appreciate my Ethiopian culture and speak Amharic as a second language.
 We will play with your baby on the floor as they learn to crawl and listen to the adorable baby giggles.
 I hope to teach your child to play guitar – something I enjoy doing.
 We will travel to Ethiopia to visit my family and to Germany to visit my family that lives there, too.
 Ethiopian families are very close and supportive of each other.
 We know how much they will love your baby.
 In my home country, people naturally include everyone in the family.
 In our home now, we value the same ideals about family and community that I learned in Ethiopia.
 The word for family in my native language, Amharic, is beteseb ቤተሰብ.
 The first part of that word, bete, is the word for house.
 Family is home.